Unity-Technologies/ml-agents/docs/Using-Virtual-Environment.md

 ## Windows Setup

 1. Create a folder where the virtual environments will reside `$ md python-envs`
-1. To create a new environment named `sample-env` execute `$ python3 -m venv python-envs\sample-env`
+1. To create a new environment named `sample-env` execute `$ python -m venv python-envs\sample-env`
 1. To activate the environment execute `$ python-envs\sample-env\Scripts\activate`
 1. Verify pip version is the same as in the __Installing Pip__ section.
-In case it is not the latest, upgrade to the latest pip version using `pip3 install --upgrade pip`
+In case it is not the latest, upgrade to the latest pip version using `pip install --upgrade pip`
-1. Install ML-Agents package using `$ pip3 install mlagents`
+1. Install ML-Agents package using `$ pip install mlagents`
 1. To deactivate the environment execute `$ deactivate`

+Note:
+- Make sure that the `python` command in the terminal launches a Python3 interpreter.
+To verify this open a command prompt window and type `python` in it.
+The version is displayed on the first line.
+- Python3 installation may require admin privileges on Windows.
+- This guide is for Windows 10 using a 64-bit architecture only.